 To answer their call, book now to travel with us to the untamed Jura Mountains!

 Walks of between 5 and 8 hours a day with ascents up to 700 m.
 Some hiking experience is advisable.
 A reasonable level of fitness and some stamina are required for these walks.
 You may cover long distances in the remote countryside and the terrain will be rough underfoot.
 In mountainous areas, you will encounter some sustained ascents and descents.

-2 star selected hotels and guest houses
+2 and 3 star selected hotels and guest houses

 It is a requirement of booking this tour with Hooked on Walking that you have suitable travel insurance which covers you for the chosen activity and for emergency evacuation and hospital care.

 Arbois is at the threshold of one of most beautiful ‘reculées’ of the Jura, this small picturesque city, very dear to Pasteur, is also the capital of the wines of the Jura.
 There, you will discover the castle Bontemps, the residence of the counts of Bourgogne, St Just’s church whose bell-tower dominates the city and old houses along Cuisance River.

 This dead-end valley is due to the collapsing of underground galleries eroded away by Cuisance that is fed by the runoff from the Jurassic plateau.
 You will rejoin this ‘reculée’ through the villages of Mesnay and Les Planches, before discovering the Cave of les Planches where Cuisance River continues its destructive work and the cascade of the Tufs.
 Then climb on the edge of the plateau to discover splendid sights of this steep-sided valley.
 Hotel in Arbois.